-For health and safety reasons girls are not permitted to stay in School after 4:15pm unless they are signed into an Independent Study session or are involved in supervised activities.
+For health and safety reasons girls are not permitted to stay in School after 4:15pm unless they are signed into an Independent Study session in the LRC or are involved in supervised activities as part of the extra-curricular programme.
 We feel it is not appropriate for girls to wait unsupervised outside the school entrance after 4:30pm; if they have a problem with transport or getting home they must report to Reception and wait inside.